Obsession (Army of Lovers song): Critical reception

 Andy Kastanas from The Charlotte Observer complimented "Obsession" as "another good song that deserves a listen".
 He added, "This is much more downbeat than their earlier stuff, with easier vocals and a sound reminiscent of old Imagination or Enigma."
 Pan-European magazine Music & Media called it "slow disco".
 Ian Gittins from Melody Maker commented, "I was sufficiently moved by the Abba-harmonies and high camp of Army of Lovers' 'Crucified' to make it Single Of The Week, but this time the Swedish cartoon trio are far less instant."
 A reviewer from Newcastle Evening Chronicle declared it as "mesmerising".

 Chart performance

 "Obsession" reached number two in the band's native Sweden and stayed within the top 10 for six weeks.
 Additionally, it reached number one on both the Swedish radio chart and the Swedish dance chart.
-It entered the top 10 in Austria, Belgium, Finland, Germany, Greece, the Netherlands, Spain, Sweden and Switzerland.
+It entered the top 10 in Austria, Belgium, Finland, Germany, Greece, Israel, the Netherlands, Spain, Sweden and Switzerland.
 In the United Kingdom, "Obsession" peaked at number 67 during its first week on the UK Singles Chart, on December 22, 1991.
 On the Eurochart Hot 100, it peaked at number 29 in February 1992.
 That year, it charted also in the United States, peaking at number 11 on the Billboard Dance Club Play chart.